giorgiovilardo/ml-challenge/JOURNAL.md

 }
 ```

-The last three fields and `regex` might not be present in the response as I prefer
+The last three fields and `regex` might not be present in the response, as I prefer
-to avoid nulls whenever possible and I esplicitly save if the request failed or not
+to avoid nulls whenever possible - and I esplicitly save if the request failed or not
 rather than have some in-band failure values e.g. status code 0 or null.

 The UUID is there as I like to attach an UUID to resources and tend to hide the `id` PK, to avoid enumeration